bwees/wheelie/README.md

 The goal of this porject was to create a simple and cheap (under $25) method of exposing BMS data inside of VESC.
 The current hardware setup requires only 2 components and some wire:
 - [ESP32-S3 Mini Development Board](https://www.amazon.com/gp/product/B0CJ85F5CG)
 - [SN65HVD230 CAN Bus Transceiver](https://www.amazon.com/gp/product/B07ZT7LLSK)
-    - Any CAN bus transceiver will work (i.e. TJA1050), this one is just conveniently small and can be soldered directly onto the ESP32-S3 Mini.
+    - Any CAN bus transceiver will work (i.e. TJA1050), the VD230 is just conveniently small and can be soldered directly onto the ESP32-S3 Mini.
     The ESP32 provides a ground to the board via one of its GPIOs to provide a clean soldering setup.
 Check out the picture below for soldering configuration
     - CAN Controllers, like the MCP2515 and MCP2551, will NOT work without modification to the code.
 This project uses the ESP32's build in CAN controller and only requires a transceiver to work